-Emily Follensbee School specializes in providing educational programs for students (aged 2 years 8 months to 13 years) of age, with multiple, complex learning needs, including those with:
+Emily Follensbee School specializes in providing educational programs for students attending Kindergarten to Grade 8, who are considered medically fragile with multiple and severe complex learning needs, including those with:

 - Cognitive disabilities

 - Medical/health needs

 Because Emily Follensbee School is a unique setting school, all students are assessed and referred to our specialized program through the CBE Inclusive Learning Team.
 For more information, please visit our How to Register page.

 Each student, in keeping with their individual abilities and gifts, will complete high school with a foundation of learning necessary to thrive in life, work and continued learning.

 Students come first.
 Learning is our central purpose.
 Public education serves the common good.